jschorr/dirw-class/examples/ops/Instructions.md

 > docker run -p 8080:80 -d nginx-broken2
 ```

 See how it crashes right away?
-Run `docker ps -a` to see what happened.
+Run `docker ps -a|head` to see what happened.
 What stage actually broke?

 Try looking at the logs.
 In this case, it's so broken, the logs don't help much: